- Products & Solutions

-Next, identify whether or not the dust in your facility is combustible (can ignite in a pile or layer), explosible (can ignite in a cloud), or neither.
+Next, identify whether the dust in your facility is combustible (can ignite in a pile or layer), explosible (can ignite in a cloud), or neither.
 You can use historical or published data to help you characterize your dust.
-But if you are at all uncertain about how well that data matches your dust and your processes, you need to have a fully representative dust sample tested by a qualified lab.
+But if you are uncertain about how well that data matches your dust and your processes, you need to have a fully representative dust sample tested by a qualified lab.

 Next, review whether any of your processes create the possibility of a combustion risk.
 Do you have processes that generate sparks or processes that mix incompatible materials?
-Every facility will have slightly different risks; therefore, every plant owner is responsible for fully reviewing the operation’s unique risks and constraints.
+Every facility will have slightly different combustible dust risks; therefore, every plant owner is responsible for fully reviewing the operation’s unique risks and constraints.

 Effective mitigation for combustible dust hazards should consist of two focus areas: prevention to minimize the likelihood of a combustion event; and protection to minimize the extent of damage if an event occurs.
 Both areas are equally important.

 The key to preventing a fire is to remove one of the three elements required for combustion: a fuel source (in this case, dust), ignition or heat source, or oxygen.
 An explosion requires two additional factors: dust dispersion and confinement.

 Ignition Control can be the easiest way to reduce fire risk.
 Common options to prevent ignition sources entering the dust collector include the following: